gretelup/fullstack-iris/README.md

 	Plotly.newPlot('myDiv', data, layout);
 	```

-2. Determine best format for the data:
+2. Determine best format for the jsonified data:
   * The histogram requires an array of sepal-lengths for each species.
   * For the histogram that plots all of the species, the best format of the data would be: